lovethisgame/drop/docs/guide.md

 When deciding on where a particular code should go, View or Mediator, keep in mind:
 * Every View should be as logic unaware and thin as possible, delegating all the business to Mediators.
 * Views should know nothing on Mediators they're assigned to, be totally separate from the system, and may only:
-** include other views;
+ - include other views;
-** broadcast events of special type `ViewEvent` caught by Mediators;
+ - broadcast events of special type `ViewEvent` caught by Mediators;
-** expose public methods to set properties or apply data providers.
+ - expose public methods to set properties or apply data providers.
 * In turn, every Mediator must:
-** perform a business logic only of a single View it has been assigned to;
+ - perform a business logic only of a single View it has been assigned to;
-** delegate non-View specific logic to other Mediators, Services or Controllers better responsible for it, separating the concerns properly in a loosely coupled manner.
+ - delegate non-View specific logic to other Mediators, Services or Controllers better responsible for it, separating the concerns properly in a loosely coupled manner.

 #### View to Mediator communication

 View may expose a set of public methods available for Mediator to call, such as `set dataProvider`, thus defining it's outter interface.
 Mediator call these methods to set View properties, state, data provider, etc.

 View also generate events, such as on creation complete, mouse clicks, scroll position change, and so on.
-Framework follows *One Event Type for All* Strategy, thus by convention View is required to re-dispatch an event as an object of a special dynamic type `ViewEvent`.
+Framework follows *One Event Type for All* approach, thus by convention View is required to re-dispatch an event as an object of a special dynamic type `ViewEvent`.

 Every ViewEvent has an `actionName`.
 Being dispatched ViewEvents are intercepted by a helper instance called `adapter` found within every Mediator, and a particular Mediator listener function for a given `actionName` is invoked.